GreptimeTeam/docs/docs/nightly/en/user-guide/ingest-data/for-observerbility/prometheus.md

 ## Data Model

-In the [data model](/user-guide/concepts/data-model.md) of GreptimeDB, data is organized into tables with columns for tags, time indices, and fields.
+In the [data model](/user-guide/concepts/data-model.md) of GreptimeDB, data is organized into tables with columns for tags, time index, and fields.
 GreptimeDB can be thought of as a multi-value data model, automatically grouping multiple Prometheus metrics into corresponding tables.
 This allows for efficient data management and querying.